zachwood222/Zoris/app/docs/GETTING_STARTED.md

 # Getting Started

 1. Copy `.env.example` to `.env` and adjust secrets.
+The sample values default to local development services (`postgres://localhost`, `redis://localhost`) so the API and web app can talk to the stack started by Docker Compose.
 When running the API outside of Docker, install dependencies with `pip install -r requirements-dev.txt` to pick up the pinned runtime and test packages.
 2. Run `docker compose up --build` from the repository root.
 This starts:
    - FastAPI at http://localhost:8000
    - Next.js at http://localhost:3000
    - PostgreSQL, Redis, MinIO, and Celery workers
    - Configure browser access to the API with the `CORS_ORIGINS` env var (defaults to `http://localhost:3000`).
+   The compose file now exports service-aware environment variables so the API, Celery workers, and the Next.js dev server all resolve each other by hostname.
+   For example, the web container reads `API_INTERNAL_URL=http://api:8000` while exposing `NEXT_PUBLIC_API_URL=http://localhost:8000` to the browser bundle.
 3. Run migrations and seed data inside the API container:
    ```bash
    docker compose exec api alembic upgrade head